Oakchris1955/rust-guessing-game/README.md

 # Oakchris1955's simple guessing game

-A command-line based guessing game.
+A command-line based number guessing game.
 Both installation and configuration are pretty straightforward

+## What is it?

+This is a small game where you have to guess a secret number within a specified range.
+You are also given some hints about the secret number with every wrong try (for example, if the number is higher or lower than the once currently inputed).
+If you lose, you are displayed the secret number

 ## Installation